openedx/edx-documentation/en_us/shared/building_and_running_chapters/teams/teams_setup.rst

 Teams Overview
 *******************************

-Using teams in your course enables learners to interact and collaborate in small groups around topics that you create.
+Using teams in your course is an effective way for learners to interact and collaborate on small group projects or activities.
+You can create a variety of topics from learners to choose from, within which teams can be formed.
+Teams must be formed within a topic.

 After browsing topics, learners can join a team or create their own team within a topic.
 When learners create a new team, they add names and